 About Placencia & Belize

-The Placencia Peninsula in southern Belize is one of the country’s most popular vacation destinations.
-With 16 miles of pristine beaches and an unforgettable view of the Caribbean Sea, Placencia is one of the most popular vacation destinations in Belize and throughout Central America.
+With 16 miles of pristine beaches and an unforgettable view of the Caribbean Sea, Placencia Peninsula is one of the most popular vacation destinations in Belize and throughout Central America.
 Learn a little more about the history of Belize and Placencia below.

 ABOUT PLACENCIA VILLAGE

-Placencia Peninsula is sixteen miles long and is home to three vibrant communities.
-Two are Seine Bight and Maya Beach, the other, Placencia Village, is at the southern tip of the peninsula and the heart of the region.
+Placencia Peninsula is sixteen miles long and is home to three vibrant communities: Seine Bight, Maya Beach, and Placencia Village, which is located at the southern tip of the peninsula and the heart of the region.
 Placencia is just a 35-minute flight from Belize City.
-You will find Laru Beya Resort nestled among these villages, secluded enough to have a private beach experience, yet in close proximity to major cultural and natural attractions when you are ready to explore.
+You will find Laru Beya Resort nestled among these villages, secluded enough to have a private beach experience, yet in close enough to major cultural and natural attractions to enjoy during marine and jungle excursions or short trips into town.

 Famous for being one of the oldest continually inhabited communities in Belize, Placencia was founded in the early 1600’s by English buccaneers.
 Placencia was a small fishing village until the age of tourism.
 Many fishermen saw the benefit of catering to the tourist trade, so they exchanged their fishing lines for snorkeling and scuba gear.
 Their detailed knowledge of the waters, the reef, and the dive holes make them perfect guides.